Aphatheology/Random_Password_Generator/README.md

 ## Overview
 This is Solo Project from a Javascript course on Scrimba.
-Figma design of a Random Password Generator is given which is to be implemented.
+Figma design was provided.